chengyuanji/chengyuanji.github.io/content/current/WIST/index.md

 Additionally, I worked for the
-[Women in Data Science (WiDS) Chicago Regional Event](https://widschicago.org/) by designing slide themes for the event and day-of event administration.
+[Women in Data Science (WiDS) Chicago Regional Event](https://widschicago.org/) by helping put together the slide deck for the event and day-of event administration.

 ### Marketing Materials